 A full day later, the Namekian emerged from the sleeping quarters, making his way to the centre of the surface platform.
 Turning to the large clock resting above the entrance to the main temple, he noted that it was just about the same time as it was when he had first arrived there the previous day.

-Turning back, he placed two fingers on his forehead and concentrated his sensed, focusing more than usual due to the differences in both space and time compared to his target location.
+Turning back, he placed two fingers on his forehead and concentrated his senses, focusing more than usual due to the differences in both space and time between his current location and his target.

 A moment later, the Z Fighter disappeared.

 Louise awoke sharply, her eyes snapping open at the sensation of a cold breeze caressing her face, her pink hair gently swaying in the wind.

 Instead of being in her room, she found herself upon a small island, covered in a strange blue-coloured grass, with odd patches of barren earth scattered here and there.
 It was one of many islands that dotted an expansive sea of green water.
 Far above, a darkened sky – almost blank in colour – stretched out as far as the eye could see, and with not a single cloud in sight.

 For a moment, all was peaceful, the only audible sounds being the low howling of the wind and the gentle ocean waves lapping against the grassy blue shores.